 FREEHOLD – A former New Jersey Freehold Intermediate School teacher pleaded guilty today to first-degree aggravated sexual assault, admitting under oath that she engaged in repeated sexual acts with a 15-year-old student while employed as a special education teacher.

-Allison Havemann-Niedrach, 45, of Jackson Township, entered the plea before Monmouth County Superior Court Judge Jill Grace O’Malley, resolving a case that had previously included charges of sexual assault, endangering the welfare of a child, and official misconduct.
+Allison Havemann-Niedrach, 45, of Jackson Township, entered the plea before Monmouth County Superior Court Judge Jill Grace O’Malley, resolving a case that had previously included charges of first-degree Aggravated Sexual Assault, first-degree Endangering the Welfare of a Child via Manufacture of Child Sexual Abuse Materials (CSAM), two counts of second-degree Endangering, second-degree Official Misconduct, second-degree Sexual Assault, and third-degree Endangering, the welfare of a child, and official misconduct.

 Under the negotiated plea agreement placed on the record by Monmouth County Assistant Prosecutor Danielle Zanzuccki, Havemann-Niedrach pleaded guilty to a single count of aggravated sexual assault, a first-degree crime.
 The state will recommend a 12-year sentence in New Jersey State Prison subject to the No Early Release Act, which requires that 85 percent of the term be served before parole eligibility.